 - Shaws Cove

 - Diver’s Cove

 - Main Beach / Main Beach Park

 From its vantage point, it allows visitors to see all of the above-listed oceanfront parks, tide pools, and beaches, as well as splendid views of the California Coast and the Pacific Ocean.
 There are over 18 miles of hiking trails to enjoy and explore.
 These hiking trails range from easy to strenuous, with trails that range from nearly flat to up to 1,000 feet in elevation.

 To the north of Crystal Cove State Park, you’ll find Laguna Coast Wilderness Park, Nix Nature Center, and Barbara’s Lake.
-After checking out the inland side, take the tunnel that leads under the Pacific Coast Highway to explore the beaches and coast.
+After checking out the inland side, take the tunnel under the Pacific Coast Highway to explore the beaches and coast.

 Crystal Cove State Park and its 3.2 miles of coastline are home to many tide pools.
 When visiting tide pools, be sure to follow tide pool etiquette.
 Never move vegetation, rocks, shells, or animals from the pools.
 Do not pick up any animals, no matter how large or small.

-The underwater park is unbelievably beautiful, and a true hidden gem in Southern California.
-The surrounding cliffs above the beaches are beautiful, and a great place to catch a Laguna Beach sunset.
+The underwater park is unbelievably beautiful and a true hidden gem in Southern California.
+The surrounding cliffs above the beaches are beautiful and a great place to catch a Laguna Beach sunset.
 You won’t forget the experience for as long as you live.

 9. Say hello at the Murphy Smith Historical Bungalow